 There is no sure answer for which compensation plan you should use in your business.
-It will depend on your team’s sales strategy, salary ranges, structure, targets and headcount.
+It will depend on your team’s sales strategy, average salary ranges, structure, targets and headcount.

-Base salary is important, but paying commission for performance success is vital.
+Base sales representative salary is important, but paying commission for performance success is vital.
 The commission itself should vary based on the rep’s role and position in the funnel.
 This will display the control, visibility and influence they have over the sale and final deal value.

 When you’re defining commission plans, of course they need to be aligned with the business’s revenue and margins.
 However, from the reps’ perspective, make it as simple and transparent as possible — and controllable by them.
 Your team should feel they can make a difference to their own personal earnings each day, and be motivated to do so.
 Align commission earnings to the role above all else; don’t naturally align it to the goals of the business.

 At Harte Hanks, we break up compensation plans into top and bottom of funnel.